JonesHong/phonofix/README.md

 The core mechanism of this package is to uniformly map text from different languages into a **phonetic vector space** (composed of Pinyin and IPA phonetic symbols).

-Whether it's spelling errors from ASR (Automatic Speech Recognition), LLM (Large Language Models), or other scenarios—typically caused by rare proper nouns leading to incorrect character selection—this tool converts them to the **Pinyin/IPA dimension**.

-The system then compares these converted phonetic features with **user-provided proper nouns** (plus system-generated fuzzy phonetic variants) to calculate probability and precisely replace spelling errors.
+Spelling errors can come from ASR, LLMs, or manual typing.
+Instead of overfitting to any single source, this tool converts text into the **Pinyin/IPA dimension**, then uses **fuzzy phonetic variants** to map misspellings back to the user-defined canonical proper nouns.

 > ⚠️ **Note**: This is not a full-text spell checker, but focuses on "phonetic similarity substitution for proper nouns."